DAY 1 THURSDAY TBILISI

 Take a tour of the famous Grand Bazaar.
-Historic, expansive, and dizzying, Tehran’s Grand Bazaar should be at the top of any bargain-hunter’s agenda.
-The bazaar consists of over 10 kilometers of labyrinthine covered alleys, and is divided up into sections selling different types of product.
+Historic, expansive, and dizzying, Tehran’s Grand Bazaar consists of over 10 kilometers of labyrinthine covered alleys, and is divided up into sections selling different types of product.

 Visit Iran’s National Jewelry Museum.
-Most of the royal jewelry of Iran is in display in this museum from Safavid, Afsharid, Ghajarid and Pahlavid dynasties such as the Darya-ye-Noor diamond (the Sea of Light), Naderi Paisley, the crown of Queen Farah Pahlavi, Kiyani crown, the gemmed globe, the Peacock bed (Ghajarid) (The Sun bed), and the Naderi bed.
+Most of the royal jewelry of Iran is on display in this museum from Safavid, Afsharid, Ghajarid and Pahlavid dynasties such as the Darya-ye-Noor diamond (The Sea of Light), The Naderi Paisley, The Crown of Queen Farah Pahlavi, The Kiyani Crown, The Gemmed Globe, The Peacock Bed (Ghajarid) (The Sun Bed), and many others.